Iran-Israel: What are the two sides' defense strategies? – DW – 10/02/2024

 Tehran said the missiles had only targeted Israel's military infrastructure.

-Meanwhile, Israel's Prime Minister Benjamin Netanyahu has vowed to fight back.
+Meanwhile, Israeli Prime Minister Benjamin Netanyahu has vowed to fight back.
 "Iran made a big mistake tonight and it will pay for it," he said on Tuesday.

 The US said it would support Israel to ensure Iran faced "severe consequences" for Tuesday's attack.
 The Pentagon also confirmed that it had fired around a dozen interceptors against the Iranian missiles.

-In turn, the Iranian Revolutionary Guards explicitly threatened the US, Simon Wolfgang Fuchs, a Middle East professor at the Hebrew University in Jerusalem, told DW.
+In turn, said Simon Wolfgang Fuchs, a Middle East professor at the Hebrew University in Jerusalem, the Iranian Revolutionary Guards explicitly threatened the US.

-"They said if you attack our refineries, we will set fire to your refineries as well as refineries and oil fields throughout the region, including in Saudi Arabia, Azerbaijan, Kuwait, the United Arab Emirates and Bahrain," he said.
+"They said if you attack our refineries, we will set fire to your refineries as well as refineries and oil fields throughout the region, including in Saudi Arabia, Azerbaijan, Kuwait, the United Arab Emirates and Bahrain," he told DW.

 And yet, many in Israel view the current situation as a once-in-a-lifetime opportunity to turn the entire Middle East upside down and decisively weaken Iran, Fuchs added.

-"Israel is anything but interested in deescalating the situation at the moment," he told DW.
+"Israel is anything but interested in deescalating the situation at the moment," he said.

-However, if Israel were to target Iranian oil facilities or even nuclear installations, the situation in the entire Middle East would become truly unpredictable, he told DW.
+However, if Israel were to target Iranian oil facilities or even nuclear installations, the situation in the entire Middle East would become truly unpredictable, he said.

 According to U.S. website Axios, a "significant retaliation" will be launched within days.
 According to their reporting, Israeli officials said that oil production facilities and other strategic sites would be in the focus.